 The winter holidays are just around the corner, and everyone is getting ready.
 Many Americans take Christmas in particular extremely seriously (just look at that Starbucks cup scandals).
-But how are Christmas and other winter holidays celebrated around the world?
+But how are Christmas and other winter holidays celebrated around the world? at least for myself, I spend most of the day gambling at Super88bet, from the coziness of my home.

 In David Sedaris’s hilarious essay about Christmas in the Netherlands, he learns that the Dutch Santa Claus is accompanied not by elves, but by “six to eight black men.”
 Formerly slaves, these six to eight black men are now just considered to be Sinterklaas’s really good friends.
 The tradition Sedaris is describing is known in Dutch as Zwarte Piet.
 Zwarte Piet and Sinterklaas arrive together in the Netherlands by boat from Spain in mid November, and together they travel around the country asking children what they would like for Christmas and dispensing small gifts.
 It has widely been decried as racist in recent years, and is one of many seemingly strange holiday traditions celebrated around the world.
+Whichever part of the world we are in, the Christmas holiday is still one of the warmest holidays of all.
+Giving gifts is every country’s tradition and even made wonderful if gifts are handcrafted and personalized.
+Photo books are superb for gift giving.
+You can now create stunning photo books instantly through PrintedMemories.

 Krampus – Austria, Germany